 3.4.
-Option 4 - low impact exploration licences
+Option 4 - low impact prospecting titles

-An applicant may choose to apply for a low impact exploration licence (LIEL).
+An applicant may choose to apply for a low impact PEL or a low impact PSPA, collectively known as low impact prospecting titles.

-LIELs are a different class of exploration licence as they limit the exploration activities that can be undertaken to 'low impact' activities only.
+Low impact prospecting titles are a different class of prospecting title as they limit the exploration activities that can be undertaken to low impact activities only.

-Before a LIEL can be granted (and at each renewal), MEG must serve notice on all:
+Before a low impact prospecting title can be granted (and at each renewal), MEG must serve notice on:

-- registered native title bodies corporate for the application area
+- all registered native title bodies corporate for the application area

-- registered native title claimants, and
+- any registered native title claimants,

 - NTSCORP Limited.

-A benefit of a LIEL is that it is excluded from the RTN provisions of the NTA.
-However, before undertaking prospecting operations authorised by the licence an access arrangement with any registered native title body corporate or registered native title claimants and other landholders must be obtained.
+A benefit of a low impact prospecting title is that it is excluded from the RTN provisions of the NTA.
+However, before undertaking prospecting operations authorised by the title, an access arrangement with any registered native title body corporate or registered native title claimants and other landholders must be obtained.

-The kinds of prospecting operations that can be undertaken under a LIEL are4:
+The kinds of prospecting operations that can be undertaken under a low impact prospecting title are4:

-Exploration for minerals and coal using the following methods:
+Exploration for petroleum using the following methods:

-- a. aerial surveys - b. geological and surveying field work that does not involve clearing (as defined below) - c. sampling by hand methods - d. ground-based geophysical surveys that do not involve clearing - e. drilling and activities associated with drilling and the establishment of a drill site that do not involve clearing or site excavation (as defined below), other than the minimum necessary to establish a drill site - f. environmental field work that does not involve clearing.
+- a. aerial surveys - b. geological and surveying field work that does not involve clearing (as defined below) - c. sampling by hand methods - d. ground-based geophysical surveys that do not involve clearing - e. drilling and activities associated with drilling and the establishment of a drill site, that do not involve clearing or site excavation (as defined below) to establish a drill site, other than the equivalent to the minimum necessary for a conventional mineral diamond drilling rig permissible in a low impact exploration licence under the NSW Mining Act - f. environmental field work that does not involve clearing.